dirtyhenry/camera-tca/README.md

 # camera-tca

-A camera app using The Composable Architecture
+A demo app that demonstrates a bug I encountered using `Data` in a state of The Composable Architecture.